-Connected cars generate up to 25GB of data an hour.1 Depending on the architecture of the vehicle, advanced driver-assistance system (ADAS) and autonomous vehicle (AV) sensors can generate between 4TB and 20TB each day.2 This data must be processed in real time so that compute-centric, artificial intelligence (AI)-powered systems can react instantaneously, making modern vehicles the ultimate intelligent edge devices.
-The amount of memory and storage required to fuel these data-intensive systems has led to a $2.5 billion automotive memory industry,3 making it one of the fastest-growing segments of the semiconductor market.
+Connected cars generate up to 25GB of data an hour.2 Depending on the architecture of the vehicle, advanced driver-assistance system (ADAS) and autonomous vehicle (AV) sensors can generate between 4TB and 20TB each day.3 This data must be processed in real time so that compute-centric, artificial intelligence (AI)-powered systems can react instantaneously, making modern vehicles the ultimate intelligent edge devices.
+The amount of memory and storage required to fuel these data-intensive systems has led to a $2.5 billion automotive memory industry,4 making it one of the fastest-growing segments of the semiconductor market.

-Today’s average vehicle contains 4GB of DRAM and 256GB of storage.
-Looking forward, fully autonomous (Level 5) vehicles are projected to support an aggregate memory bandwidth that will exceed 1 terabit per second (Tbps).
-The total memory, storage and system bandwidth are astounding — and a stark contrast to a time when a 16-Kbit EEPROM was considered a high-density device.
+Looking forward, fully autonomous (Level 5) vehicles are projected to support an aggregate memory bandwidth that will exceed 1 terabit per second (Tbps).5 The total memory, storage and system bandwidth are astounding — and a stark contrast to a time when a 16-Kbit EEPROM was considered a high-density device.

 The earliest dreams of self-driving cars

 Today, the mass-produced self-driving car is literally “just around the corner.”
 Realizing this vision, however, requires processing massive amounts of data from the wide range of sensors that are used to detect, recognize, track and predict the actions of objects on the road.
-A single high-resolution camera sensor can generate 1.4 GBps of data.
-A fully autonomous vehicle may have more than 40 sensors — which can generate in excess of 50 gigabytes of data each second.
-Fully autonomous driving requires extremely high real-time AI compute performance on the order of 500 tera (trillions) operations per second (ToPS).
+A fully autonomous vehicle may require sensor data totaling up to 5 gigabytes each second1.
+Fully autonomous driving requires extremely high real-time AI compute performance well in excess of 300 tera (trillion) operations per second (ToPS)2.

 A quieter revolution in in-vehicle experiences